carlos-cuevasfs/Lab3/README.md

 To move the turtle toward the goal, we use a **Proportional (P) controller** that adjusts the turtle's velocity based on the distance to the goal and the angle error:

 - **Linear velocity** is proportional to the distance to the goal:

 $$
 v = K_p \cdot DTG
 $$

 - **Angular velocity** is proportional to the angular error (difference between current orientation and goal orientation):

 $$
 \omega = K_p \cdot (ATG - \theta_{current})
 $$

-Here, \(K_p)\ is the proportional gain that determines how aggressively the turtle moves toward the goal.
+Here, $K_p$ is the proportional gain that determines how aggressively the turtle moves toward the goal.

 ### ROS Communication